frotaur/PyCA/README.md

     - The methods that should be overriden are the following :
         - `self.draw()` : This method should update `self._worldmap`to correctly represent the current state of the world.
         - `self.step()` : This method, when called, should step the automaton once.
 The way the automaton state is represented internally is totally free.

-- `CA1D`
-    - This is an example representation of the Elementary Cellular automata of Wolfram.
-You initialize it with the size of the world, the wolfram number for the rule you want to simulate, and an optional initial state of the world (tensor (W,)).
-    - Take a look at the implementation.
-Ideally, you want to avoid for-loops in space for cellular automata, to exploit to the maximum the parallelizability to run them fast on GPUs
-    - In this case, the bottleneck is by far the Pygame visualization.
-If you rune the automaton in a separate script, not showing on screen and not calling 'draw()', it will be much faster.

-## Alternatives

-This skeleton code is very useful to design 2D CAs, and get an immediate and easy visualization.
-However, the two most important drawbacks are that pygame is very slow; you will not be able to simulate and view CAs faster than ~100 fps.
-Second drawback is that it is limited to 2D.

-Other popular alternatives to make and view CAs are with game Engines, in particular Unity or Godot.
-The visualization capabilities are very advanced, and it is much easier to make 'good-looking' videos, but there is a trade-off in that it is much harder to implement the CA dynamics in parallel.
-This is done using Shaders/Compute Shaders, which are simply programs meant to run on Graphics Card, in a highly parallelized way.

-Since shaders were initially developed for Video Game Graphics, there is a long list of convetions which are adapted for this job.
-So the learning curve to start coding shaders is steeper and less intuitive than doing them in numpy, even though in the end the code is approximately the same.

-Another option is WebGL, which is again some sort of shader language, but which can be exectued in the browser.
-It has the nice side effect that it allows one to very easily make a web-app of the automaton, which is nice for distribution.
-Take a look also at the [SwissGL library](https://github.com/google/swissgl), which is a way to simplify the WebGL code and essentially avoid a lot of boilerplate.